dannisliang/vongott-unity/vongott/Docs/Design/Items.md

   - lvl 5: Deadbolt locks

 - Reload speed: The factor with which to multiply the reload speed of any weapon
+  - Factor depends on level

 #### Eyes
 - Aiming: The factor with which to multiply the accuracy of any weapon
+  - Factor depends on level

 #### Skull
 - Hacking (consoles/computers)